n0m4official/AetherSec/README.md

 The author (**n0m4official**) is **not and cannot be held responsible** for how individuals use this project.

-This software is provided 'as is' without any warranties, and by using this code, you agree to take full responsibility for any actions performed using it
+This software is provided 'as is' without any warranties, and by using this code, you agree to take full responsibility for any actions performed using it.

 ---